 - Constitutional risk factors like physical or learning disabilities

 - Behavioral risk factors like low self-esteem and delinquency

 Cocaine Addiction Rates and Statistics

 Approximately 2% of Americans used cocaine at least once in 2019.
 This includes the 0.3% of Americans who used crack cocaine that year.
 Overall, around 1,800 Americans per day tried cocaine for the first time in 2019.

 Cocaine use may be more common among youth than previously thought: According to the National Institute on Drug Abuse, as of 2020, more than 4% of 12th graders had tried cocaine at least once, with 1.6% having tried crack cocaine.

 How Is Cocaine Abuse Diagnosed?

-Cocaine abuse must be diagnosed by a licensed doctor who will take a variety of individual factors into consideration.
-Ultimately, the doctor will likely use several criteria out the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) to evaluate if you have a cocaine addiction.
+Cocaine abuse must be diagnosed by a licensed doctor who will consider a variety of individual factors.
+Ultimately, the doctor will likely use several criteria out of the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) to evaluate if you have a cocaine addiction.
 Typically, diagnosis depends on having at least two of the following criteria:

-- Social or interpersonal problems related to use the drug
+- Social or interpersonal problems related to cocaine use

 - Experiencing withdrawal symptoms